 Precast concrete box culverts are the ideal solution to a wide range of construction applications.
 Their traditional use is for diverting watercourses.
-Available in a wide range of sizes, the versatility of these structures has seen them used for many other applications.
+Available in a wide range of sizes, the versatility of these concrete culvert structures has seen them being used for many applications.
 These include attenuation tanks, pedestrian subways, access shafts, service tunnels, sea outfalls, road crossings and a variety of other applications.
 In all cases where strength, durability and economy are of paramount importance.

-Members of the British Precast Drainage Association (BPDA) design and manufacture box culverts to meet specific applications and loading conditions.
+Members of the British Precast Drainage Association (BPDA) design and manufacture box concrete culverts to meet specific applications and loading conditions.
 BPDA members produce a standard specification which covers materials, manufacture, tolerances, external loading, design and detailing.
-The specification includes a check list and a compliance certificate.
+The specification of the concrete culverts includes a checklist and a compliance certificate.
 Box culverts which are to carry highway or railway loading are designed to the standards and specifications as stipulated by the client.

 - Proven strength, performance and long service life.

 - Does not require additional protective treatments to prolong service life or improve performance.

 - Does not rust and the smooth internal finish of the concrete ensures efficient flow characteristics.

 - Prolonged service life with minimum maintenance.

 - Attractive, versatile and economic solution.

 Culverting Watercourses and Channels